HildoBijl/stepwise/packages/value-types/README.md

 `value-types` directly depends only on the three capability packages and generic JavaScript utilities.
 It does not import the CAS, physics engine, geometry tools, mechanics engine, exercise grading, or input exercises.

 Input interpretation and equality remain generic registry consumers; they do not import `value-types` back.
-The `input-exercises` orchestration layer adds `fundamentalValueTypes` to every exercise and passes the extracted adapters downward.
+The `input-exercises` orchestration layer adds `fundamentalValueTypes`, captures the extracted adapters privately, and exposes only exercise-bound value operations to consumers.
 This prevents dependency cycles while keeping the fundamental implementations centralized.

 ## TypeScript types